mizoru/infinite-alchemist/specification.md

 3. **Customization Menu**:
    - **Nickname input**: Players can enter a nickname, stored locally (no login required).
+   - **Language selection**:
+     - Initial release will support English only.
+     - Russian language support will be added in a subsequent update.
-   - **Language selection**: Choose interface language at the start or via the settings menu.
+     - Language can be chosen at the start or via the settings menu.
    - **Game Mode**:
      - **Classic Mode**: Start with four basic elements.
      - **Custom Mode**: Start with a limited pool of similar elements (as a challenge).